 When they are done, flip them over …..they will be soft and caramelized.

-While they are roasting, saute the onions, garlic, chickpeas and apples.
+While they are sweet potatoes are roasting, saute the onions, garlic, chickpeas and apples.

 I actually make the filling a little spicy, purposely, because when it’s together with the sweet potato, the heat dissipates.